abhishek-jana/AbhishekJana-Portfolio.github.io/_posts/2018-01-28-perceptron.md

 tags: [data wrangling, data science, machine learning,deep learning]
 header:
   image: "/images/perceptron/data_science1.jpg"
-excerpt: "Machine Learning, Data Science, Deep Learning"
+excerpt: "Machine Learning, Data Science, Deep Learning, Data Wrangling"
 mathjax: "true"
 ---

-## Supervised Learning Projects:
+## Projects:

-### Project1: Car Price Detection

-This project predicts the price of a car based on its:
-* Mode (Individual/Dealer)
-* Transmission (Manual/Automatic)
-* Fuel type (Petrol/Diesel/CNG)
-* Number of people who owned the car before (0-3)
-* Age of the car
-* Mileage

-## Unsupervised Learning Projects

-### Project2: Sentimental Analysis

-* Purpose: Predict the sentiment of a text/review ,e.g., positive or negative.
-* Dataset used for training : Amazon, Yelp, IMDB reviews
-* Accuracy: 80 percent
+### Computer Pointer Controller

+* Building a Computer Pointer Controller app is built using Intel OpenVINO toolkit.
+* This app is use to control mouse pointer using our eye and head movement.
+You can use a recorded video stream or a webcam directly for the input.

+### People Counter App

+* The people counter application will demonstrate how to create a smart video IoT solution using Intel® hardware and software tools.
+* The app detects people in a designated area, provided the number of people in the frame, average duration of people in frame, and total count.

+### Image Classification

+* This is an image classification project which identifies between Hyena, Lion, Leopard and Tiger.
+* This code was build using fast.ai libraryt